Welcome to Data Science Exploration!

 Module 7: Understanding and Wrangling Data

-Module 9: Feature Selection and Cross-Validation Techniques
+Module 12: Feature Selection and Cross-Validation Techniques

 What does it mean to overfit a predictive model?
-How does an overfit model impact our our ability to pursue machine learning goals?
-One way to overfit a predictive model is by including too many explanatory varaibles that don't bring 'enough' predictive power to the model?
+How does an overfit model impact our ability to pursue machine learning goals?
+One way to overfit a predictive model is by including too many explanatory variables that don't bring 'enough' predictive power to the model?
 In this section we explore ways of measuring whether or not an explanatory variable brings 'enough' predictive power to a predictive model.
 We also explore ways of attempting to find the optimal combination of explanatory variables that best meet our machine learning goals for a predictive model.

-Module 11: More Machine Learning Methods
+Module 13: More Machine Learning Methods